 The originating SIP UA, which first REGISTERs and is authenticated to the CSCF, creates a SIP INVITE with a telephone number identity.

-The CSCF of the originating provideradds a P-Asserted-Identity header field asserting the Caller ID of the originating SIP UA.
+The CSCF of the originating provider checks whether the originating UA has a legitimate right to assert the telephone number identity in the SIP INVITE as a Caller ID and adds a P-Asserted-Identity header field asserting the Caller ID of the originating SIP UA.
 The CSCF then initiates an originating trigger to the STI-AS for the INVITE.

 The STI-AS in the originating SP (i.e., Service Provider A) securely requests its private key from the SKS.